MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/live-matchmaking-targetsession.md

 ---
-title: Target Session Initialization and QoS
+title: Target session initialization and QoS
-description: After players are matched into a target session, the title confirms enough players have joined and can connect. ms.assetid: ba0c1ecb-e928-4e86-9162-8cb456b697ff ms.date: 04/04/2017 ms.topic: article
+description: After players are matched into a target session, the title confirms enough players have joined and can connect. ms.topic: article ms.assetid: ba0c1ecb-e928-4e86-9162-8cb456b697ff ms.date: 04/04/2017
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, multiplayer, matchmaking, smartmatch ms.localizationpriority: medium
 ---

-# Target Session Initialization and QoS
+# Target session initialization and QoS

 A group of players is matched into a target session by SmartMatch matchmaking.
 The title must take steps to confirm that enough players have joined that they can successfully connect to one another if they need to.
 This process is known as target session initialization.